 Federal Grant Scam: How It Works

-As our mandate is to educate our readers about the latest financial fraud cases, we have a new one this week.
+As our mandate is to educate our readers about the latest financial fraud cases, we have a new one this week – the Federal grant.
 A fake $9,000 government grant is offered via a phone call by scammers impersonating the federal authorities.
 Free money from the government is always lovely to have but watch out for this scam.
 It even involves using a Steam card (like in this example), if you know what that is.

 Alternatively, scammers could make you believe that you received a Federal Supplemental Educational Opportunity Grant (FSEOG), which is a grant dedicated to undergraduate students with exceptional financial needs.
 But the main scam targets the everyday citizen.